Eric Bolling’s Son Didn’t Commit Suicide, But Allegedly Did Drugs The Night Before Death, Friend Claims

 — Thomas Paine (@Thomas1774Paine) September 12, 2017

 The Daily Mail had also spoken to Eric Chase Bolling’s ex-girlfriend, 19-year-old nursing assistant and model Ciara Medlin, who remained best friends with Eric Chase up until the time of his death.
-Medlin didn’t comment about the teenager’s alleged drug use, but described her ex as an “amazing person inside and out” and “one of the best people’ she had met.
+Medlin didn’t comment about the teenager’s alleged drug use but described her ex as an “amazing person inside and out” and “one of the best people” she had met.

-Likewise, an unnamed female friend had told The Daily Camera that Eric Chase was “just an awesome guy,” an average college student who was extremely proud of his father and his accomplishments.
+Likewise, an unnamed female friend told the Daily Camera that Eric Chase was “just an awesome guy,” an average college student who was extremely proud of his father and his accomplishments.

 Although Wayne Carter isn’t the first person to suggest that Eric Bolling’s son didn’t commit suicide — Bolling himself had tweeted that there were “no signs of self-harm” at the scene of Eric Chase’s death — nothing remains official as authorities continue to investigate the case.
 A report from Patch noted that Eric Chase Bolling’s autopsy was completed earlier this week, though his cause of death won’t be made official for another six to eight weeks.